 It now points to the Mayor’s Office of Recovery and Resilience

 There are many ways to look at the advancement of an idea; you can bring in advisors, experts, and consultants to test the bull for weaknesses.
-Its most predictable moves that might suggest counterbalances.
-A good example involves the members of the advisory council the Mayor’s office used for the 2030 PlaNYC.gov project.
-A large group, but they were asked to hear it first, keep it quiet, and begin to prepare their respective constituencies with ideas about radically changing the city to solve problems, meet needs, or produce higher levels of confidence.
-Knowing or unknowingly these advisors entered New York’s version of a time honored practice known as the run from the bulls.
+It is the most predictable moves that might suggest counterbalances.
+A good example involves the advisory council members the Mayor’s office used for the 2030 PlaNYC.gov project.
+A large group, but they were asked to hear it first, keep it quiet, and prepare their respective constituencies with ideas about radically changing the city to solve problems, meet needs, or produce higher confidence levels.
+These advisors entered New York’s version of a time-honored practice known as the run from the bulls.
 What we all know, it occurs knowing or unknowingly.

 - Bodacious – Climate Change

 Whether the 2030 Plan got called the Olympic plan in a green dress, or the World’s Greatest Bull ride, or the NYC version of the San Fermin Festival in Pamplona, every resident should be encouraged if one single truth is made clear from the onset — take the increments proposed for change and raise them by accomplishing one thing.
 The truth seems far too elusive these days for short-term use.
 It seems riskier than ever for decision-makers who use the truth and make a change.
 On the other hand, raw data gathered for use by anyone can expose a truth in which all can share.
 I offer an example as follows: